Henry John Honeyfield, 1830 – 1898

 Henry’s business acumen in the new settlement of New Plymouth continued to play out well for him.
 In June 1859 he purchased a general store selling groceries, haberdashery and fancy goods, from Mrs Mary Hoskin.
 He imported silk and other fine cloth from Dorset, as well as wheat, flour, ryegrass seed, oats and farm implements.

 Henry went on to engage in many other commercial interests.
-He was a director of the Taranaki Land Company, the New Plymouth Gas Company, the Steam Navigation Company, the Trustee Savings Bank, the Taranaki Land, Building and Investment Company and he was a partner in the Union Flour Mill with his brother-in-law Reed.
+He was a director of the Taranaki Land Company, the New Plymouth Gas Company, the Steam Navigation Company, the Trustee Savings Bank, the Taranaki Land, Building and Investment Company and in 1873 became a partner in the Union Flour Mill with his brother-in-law Read.

 Farming was another of Henry’s interests.
 Like his siblings, he acquired land very quickly and somehow, by 1857, he was offering a 57 acre farm for lease on Barrett Reserve A [acting, presumably, as an agent for Caroline & Sarah].
 Henry brought a farm in Devon Street, near its junction with Hobson Street and later owned nearly 1,000 acres near Bell Block.
 He took a great interest in well-breed stock and is understood to have been the first to introduce the Hampshire Down sheep breed to New Zealand.